Taking photos of my people is my favorite thing to do.

 Izmir Turkey, Summer 2001

 This lady owned Divas Ajans, a modeling agency in Izmir.
-She enlisted me to photograph her models at car shows and business openings around Izmir.
+She enlisted me to photograph her models for her catalogue, at car shows, and at business openings around Izmir.

 Of all the girls that I photographed at Divas, she was my favorite subject.
 She taught me more about photographing women than I could ever get from a book, in charge of every photo that I took, like here - she's wearing my glasses because, "a businesswoman should look professional."